 This annual award was established in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.
-As 2016 will be the centenary of Jessie Kesson’s birth, we sill soon be announcing details of additional events and activity throughout the year.
+To read more about the Centenary celebrations we had in 2016 click here.

 THE JESSIE KESSON FELLOWSHIP

 We are delight to announce that the recipient of the 2017 Jessie Kesson Fellowship is Claire Askew.